silentdiverchris/Archivist/README.md

 This includes files that were not created by Archivist, you can manually add files there and they will be copied to the destination directories according to the include and exclude settings for each, and reported on.

-In the screenshot below it is reassuring me that there are 3 copies of my HyperVExports archive, and warning me that only one copy of my movies archive was found (there are offline backups that it can't see).
+In the screenshot below it is reassuring me that there are 3 copies of my HyperVExports archive, and warning me that only one copy of my movies archive was found (there are offline backups that it can't see, phew !).

 <img alt="Archive file list" title="Archive file list" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/Report1.png">